blepping/comfyui_jankdiffusehigh/README.md

 * It's very important that the initial reference is as close to flawless as possible.
 Unlike the normal highres fix approach which can sometimes fix issues when you set the denoise relatively high, DiffuseHigh guidance keeps the model from diverging from the reference too much.
 This can be a double edged sword in some cases.
 * The sampler has a workaround for a [long standing bug in ComfyUI](https://github.com/comfyanonymous/ComfyUI/issues/2833) where generations aren't deterministic when `add_noise` is disabled in the sampler.
 However, this may change seeds.
 You can disable the workaround via the advanced YAML options - see `seed_rng` and `seed_rng_offset`.
 * For `taesd` VAE mode, you will need the TAESD encoder models available at https://github.com/madebyollin/taesd - put them in `models/vae_approx`.
+* You can use DiffuseHigh as an enhanced highres-fix by passing a pre-upscaled reference image, setting the iteration count to one and using a scale factor of 1.0.

 ***